Paraphraser/PiBuilder/README.md

 * Raspberry Pi 3B+ and 4B hardware
 * Raspberry Pi OS (aka Raspbian)

-The scripts **may** work on other Raspberry Pi hardware but I have no idea about, nor any interest in, other hardware platforms.
-I also have no idea about other operating systems, even if they claim to run on Raspberry Pi hardware.
+The scripts **may** work on other Raspberry Pi hardware but I have no idea about other hardware platforms or operating systems, even if they claim to run on Raspberry Pi hardware.

 > I have nothing against either non- Raspberry Pi hardware or operating systems.
 I just want to make it clear that I can only test using the hardware I have.